yuanyuan2000/MTDGame/README.md

 ### The environment we use now

-1. Open a new terminal in VS Code (Terminal > Split Terminal)
+1. After starting the program in a terminal, then open a new terminal in VS Code (Terminal > Split Terminal)
 2. Access backend container `sudo docker exec -it backend bash` in a new terminal to install packages `pip install <packages name>` then update requirements.txt `pip freeze > requirements.txt`, then type `exit` to exit backend container.
 3. Access frontend container `sudo docker exec -it frontend bash` to install packages `yarn add <packages name>` then `package.json` and  `yarn.lock` will be updated automatically, then type `exit` to exit frontend container.
 (Please make sure to use only one package manager for the whole project to avoid possible problems, so don't use conda in backend or npm in frontend)